Program background

 As a last resort, they can also assist in reducing the intensity of direct fire on houses and other buildings.

-Why is the Victorian Government investing $35 million in Strategic Fuel Breaks now?
+Why is the Victorian Government investing in Strategic Fuel Breaks?

-Both the VAGO audit into Reducing Bushfire Risk, and the Inspector General for Emergency Management’s (IGEM) Inquiry into the 2019-20 Victorian Fire Season, highlighted the strength of Victoria’s approach to managing bushfires and bushfire risk on public land.
+The Victorian Auditor-General's Office (VAGO) audit into Reducing Bushfire Risk and the Inspector General for Emergency Management’s (IGEM) Inquiry into the 2019-20 Victorian Fire Season highlighted the strength of Victoria’s approach to managing bushfires and bushfire risk on public land.
 They recommended that Victoria both expand this approach and integrate it on private land to respond to the changing fire conditions.

 The Victorian Government is taking the time to get this new approach right – while promptly acting on key recommendations that need to be implemented ahead of this fire season.